rtortora/pg-migrations/README.md

 };
 ```

-Note that any string can follow after or before the datetime, so you are free to name your files anything.
+Note that any string can follow after the datetime, so you are free to name your files anything.
+If you want to add a postfix in the create command, you can do `yarn migrate create postfix-here` or `yarn migrate create --name postfix-here`.

 ## Tidying Up